 Shonita has also formerly held positions at the Bank of Bermuda, U.S. Bancorp and Fifth Third Bank.
 Her extensive operations background includes experience in international trade settlement operations, global custody operations, and trust administration and operations.

 Shonita served as Kentucky’s representative to the North American Securities Administrator Association (“NASAA”), providing the state’s position on a wide range of developments in state securities regulations.
 She was a former member and Secretary of the NASAA Board of Directors.
 In 2016, Shonita was elected to serve as a trustee of the Investor Protection Trust (IPT), a national nonprofit devoted to investor education.

 Shonita earned a B.S. in Business Administration from the State University of New York College at New Paltz.

 Anita Clemons joined the Presbyterian Foundation in 2000 and has more than 30 years of experience serving investors.
-As Vice President for Investments, she is responsible for investment relationship management, offering insight into the investment management of endowments, and a thoughtful, gracious link between the Foundation’s dedicated investors and its world class fund managers.
+As Senior Vice President of Investment Management, she is responsible for investment relationship management, offering insight into the investment management of endowments, and a thoughtful, gracious link between the Foundation’s dedicated investors and its world class fund managers.

 At the Presbyterian Foundation, she serves as Investment Staff to the Investment Consultants/Advisors, investment manager on accounts, relationship manager on large accounts, and provides ongoing monitoring and measurement for the Foundation’s assets.
 As a media reference on socially responsible investing, Clemons has appeared on CNBC, Bloomberg TV & Radio, www.thestreet.com, and has been quoted in publications such the Wall Street Journal, the Financial Times and Washington Post.